-If you’re finding it hard to hold the attention of your sons, try speaking in a silly voice or acting goofy as you are presenting the information.
+If you’re finding it hard to hold and increase the attention span of your sons, try speaking in a silly voice or acting goofy as you are presenting the information.
 Injecting a little bit of unexpected humor into your presentations can really grab and hold the interest of boys.

 Provide frequent talk breaks for your boys to minimize disruptions.

 Boys have lots of questions – make sure you give them opportunities to ask these questions and to probe as deeply into a topic as they would like.

 Use lots of visuals to maintain interest.
 Most boys learn visually, so seeing the information will make it easier for them to learn that just hearing the information.

 Incorporate these tips into your school day and watch the attention span of boys in your house increase.
 With a little bit of creativity, homeschooling boys can be a rewarding experience for both you and your sons.

 Update 10/18: A reader shared this effective tip: Jamie writes, “One of the things that really helped my boys ‘focus’ when I needed them to was to squat down to their eye level and touch them (a hand on the shoulder etc) before I spoke to them.
 It snaps them out of their crazy energy mode and helps them zoom in on you!”
 Plus it is great exercise to keep Mamas in shape 😉Jackie’s Note: here is a printable list of 30 ways to help your boys!